myzhang93/steelwebsite/app/surface finish/ba.md

 - Stainless steel polish for fingerprint removal.
 - Avoid abrasive materials to prevent scratches.

 BA finish strikes an excellent balance between cost, appearance, and performance, making it a favorite for both decorative and hygienic applications in modern design.
+Commonly applied to [stainless steel coils](/products/stainless-steel-coil) for various industrial uses.